 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where yangite typically forms.
+Look in hydrothermal veins country, the host setting where yangite typically forms.
 If you start seeing quartz, calcite, fluorite in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, radiating clusters habit, so train your eye for that shape before scanning the outcrop.